AddisBelayhu/bootstrap/README.md

 # bootstrap
-bootstrap example
+bootstrap example:
-This example help beigner web developers to know how to use bootstrap techniques.
+This task helps beigner website developers to know how to use bootstrap techniques.